-Dr. Richardson and his wife Cheryl have two children, Keith (born Sept.
-11, 2002) and Ella Kate (born Aug.
-9, 2004).
-He enjoys working out, running, Texas Hold-em poker, reading, and traveling.
-Dr. Richardson also conducts communication-related training for various organizations, including the Texas Fire Chiefs Association and the Veterans Affairs Benefits Division (Houston, Texas).
+Dr. Richardson (Dr. R.) and his wife Cheryl have two children: Keith, who is a Business major at Baylor University, and Ella Kate, who majors in musical theater at Southeast Missouri State University.
+Dr. R. enjoys working out, running, fantasy football, reading, and traveling.
+He also conducts communication-related training for various organizations, including the Texas Fire Chiefs Association, Texas Department of Family and Protective Services, and the UNT System.

 COMM 5220 - Organizational Communication

 COMM 5221 - Crisis and Disaster Communication

 Recipient, 2020 Dr. Charles Eberly Oracle Award which recognizes the outstanding written contribution to Oracle: The Research Journal of the Association of Fraternity/Sorority Advisors during the academic year.

 Interviewed and featured by Erin Cristales of UNT CRM for a podcast episode titled "UNT Heroes" about COMM Future Pros and the COMM Alumni Mentoring Program.
 Published on 12/11/2020 https://anchor.fm/unt-pod/episodes/Episode-21---UNT-Heroes-enlva2

 Top paper panel in Communication and Sport division of National Communication Association annual meeting (November, 2020).